Hurricanes for kids

 The impact of hurricanes on people and the environment

-Hurricanes are powerful and can change the land and lives of people in significant ways.
+Hurricanes are some of the most powerful storms on Earth, and when they strike, they can change both the land and people’s lives in dramatic ways.

 What have been the most destructive hurricanes?